 Whether you are learning to fly from the beginning, learning aerobatics, fine-tuning your aircraft handling skills, or want a fast and reliable touring aircraft, the Academy has a comprehensive and modern fleet of aircraft to do the job right!

 The Australian Aerobatic Academy uses the fuel injected Robin 2160i as it’s primary training aircraft.
-The Robin R2000 series aircraft have been designed with flight training across the entire flight envelope as their goal.
-The aircraft has good aerobatic performance, classic spinning characteristics, sound general handling and predictable stall characteristics; all of which makes it a fantastic trainer.
-All aerobatic and primary training courses courses are conducted in the Robin, along with the AAA “U-fly!”
+The Robin R2000 series aircraft have been designed with flight training across the entire flight envelope as their design goal.
+The aircraft has good aerobatic performance, stable spin characteristics, sound general handling and predictable stall characteristics; all of which makes it a fantastic trainer.
+All aerobatic and primary training courses courses are conducted in the Robin, along with the AAA “UFLY!”
 Aerobatic flight training experience.

 For those looking for an aerobatic aircraft to go beyond the basics and into serious competition, the Pitts Special S-2A is the perfect choice.
-Capable of sustained negative “G” manoeuvres, inverted spins and with higher manoeuvrability, the S-2A is perfect for up Intermediate category aerobatics.
-The Pitts S-2A is available to pilots who have completed the AAA Graduate aerobatics course (or recognised equivalent), a low level aerobatics endorsement to 1500 ft AGL and tail-wheel endorsement.
+Capable of sustained negative “G” manoeuvres, inverted spins and with higher manoeuvrability, the S-2A is perfect for up to Intermediate category aerobatics.
+The Pitts S-2A is available to pilots completing our Advanced Aerobatics Courses, a low level aerobatics endorsement to 1500 ft AGL and tail-wheel endorsement.

 American Champion Scout 8GCBC

 The Scout 8GCBC is a true “bush” plane – a derivative of the venerable Citabria often used for tailwheel endorsement training.
 With a 180hp engine and Constant Speed Propeller, it has the payload, range and short field performance to go just about anywhere!
 The Scout is used for Tailwheel and CSU design feature endorsements and is available for hire post-endorsement.